ccampbell/cloud-storage/README.md

 # Cloud Storage

-Simple wrapper for uploading and deleting files from Google Cloud Storage
+Simple wrapper for uploading and deleting files from Google Cloud Storage.

+Thanks to @bsphere for https://github.com/bsphere/node-gcs

 ## Installation